Zane Green

 Zane Edward Green (born 11 October 1996) is a Namibian cricketer who made his senior debut for the Namibian national side in September 2013, aged 16.
+He is a left-handed batsman and plays as a wicket-keeper.

+Personal life

+Green was born and raised in Windhoek.
+He attended Pionierspark Primary School, where he played alongside Niko Davin, and Windhoek High School.
+He began studying sports psychology at the University of Johannesburg in 2016.

+Green is a member of Namibia's Coloured community.
+He is a cousin of Ashley van Rooi and Marc Olivier who also played cricket for Namibia.

 Under-19 career

-A left-handed wicket-keeper/batsman, Green attended Windhoek High School, and made his senior club debut during the 2012–13 season, aged 15.
-He made his debut for the Namibian national under-19 side in December 2012, at the annual Cricket South Africa provincial under-19 tournament, and scored 50 runs from four innings.
+Green made his debut for the Namibian national under-19 side in December 2012, at the annual Cricket South Africa provincial under-19 tournament, and scored 50 runs from four innings.
 Green's next matches for the side came at the 2013 Africa Under-19 Championship tournament.
 He played only two games, against Uganda and Zambia, and in the latter match opened the batting with Xander Pitchers, who went on to score 161 from 143 balls.

 Green was a member of Namibia's squad for the 2014 Under-19 World Cup, where he played in three matches.
 He scored a duck against Australia and four runs against Scotland, but against Canada scored 57 runs from 77 balls, featuring in a 93-run second-wicket stand with Malan Kruger.

 At the 2015 Africa Under-19 Championship, played in Tanzania, he was appointed the captain of the national under-19 side, and went on to lead the tournament in runs, with 271 from five innings.
 Against Botswana, he scored 155* from 129 balls, with Namibia to win the match by 265 runs, and later also the tournament, consequently qualifying directly for the 2016 Under-19 World Cup.

 In January 2016 he was named as the captain of Namibia's squad for the 2016 Under-19 Cricket World Cup.